Genivia/RE-flex/doc/index.md

 🔝 [Back to table of contents](#)

-Copyright (c) 2016-2020, Robert van Engelen, Genivia Inc. All rights reserved.
+Copyright (c) 2016,2024, Robert van Engelen.
+All rights reserved.